skip navigation

 I like to watch movies and see plays

-move overwho before a subject noun
+move overmove auxiliary before subject

-do I like to watch movies, but I also like to see plays.
+Not only do I like to watch movies, but I also like to see plays.

-I like to watch movies, and I like to see plays.
+I like to watch movies, and I like to see plays. move over

 See focusing adverbs.